Pennsylvania Highlands Geology

 The Pennsylvania Highlands are the foothills of the Appalachian Mountains.
-The irregular ridges and deep valleys of this unique landscape feature common themes that reflect the region’s geology, which in turn has influenced local history and land use.
+The irregular ridges and deep valleys of this unique landscape feature common themes that reflect the region’s geology, which has influenced local history and land use.
 Much of the Pennsylvania Highlands are comprised of the Reading Prong Geologic Formation.
 The Reading Prong is found primarily in Berks, Bucks, Montgomery, and Northampton Counties.

-Two types of rock are common to the erosion resistant, largely forested ridges: diabase (basalt), and granitic gneiss and quartzite.
-The diabase areas in particular have created natural limitations for agriculture and land development, due to the size and abundance of boulders.
-As a result these areas feature large contiguous woodlands such as Hopewell Big Woods and Unami Hills.
+Two types of rock are common to the erosion resistant, largely forested ridges of the Pennsylvania Highlands: diabase (basalt), and granitic gneiss and quartzite (see map).
+The diabase areas create natural limitations for agriculture and land development, due to the size and abundance of boulders.
+As a result, these areas feature large contiguous woodlands such as Hopewell Big Woods and Unami Hills.

-The high iron content found in the gneiss and quartzite rock ridges provided the raw material for the region’s industrial legacy of iron and steel.
+The high iron content in the gneiss and quartzite rock ridges provided the raw material for the region’s industrial legacy of iron and steel.
 This legacy is reflected in the names of towns, historic sites and parks found throughout all thirteen counties of the Pennsylvania Highlands region: places such as Durham Furnace, Coventry Forge, Hopewell Furnace, Johanna Furnace, Cornwall Furnace, and Pine Forge Furnace.
 The desire for a recreation resource to connect these historic areas and unique natural resources was the impetus for development of the Highlands Trail in Pennsylvania.
-The unique combination of forests, rocky hills, historic sites, industrial towns, and fertile limestone valleys makes for a compelling story to be told through interpretive signage and online tools, enhancing the experience of trail users.
+The unique combination of forests, rocky hills, historic sites, industrial towns, and fertile limestone valleys makes for a compelling story told through interpretive signage and online tools, enhancing the experience of trail users.

 Diabase boulders along the Unami Creek, Montgomery County